USMNT Coach Dave Sarachan Sees Bright Future For US Soccer After 1-1 Friendly Draw With Ronaldo-less Portugal

 Sarachan temporarily replaced Bruce Arena, who resigned after USMNT’s heartbreaking 1-2 loss to Trinidad and Tobago in a 2018 World Cup qualifying match last month.
 The loss resulted in the U.S. failing to qualify for the World Cup for the first time since 1986.

-Even playing without four-time Ballon d’Or winner Cristiano Ronaldo, A Selecção remains to be a tough and supremely-talented squad with the likes of Barcelona’s Nelson Semedo, former Real Madrid star Pepe, Sporting CP’s Bruno Fernandes, Inter Milan’s Joao Mario, Manchester City’s Bernardo Silva, and Valencia’s young striker Goncalo Guedes.
+Even playing without four-time Ballon d’Or winner Cristiano Ronaldo, A Seleccao remains to be a tough and supremely talented squad with the likes of Barcelona’s Nelson Semedo, former Real Madrid star Pepe, Sporting CP’s Bruno Fernandes, Inter Milan’s Joao Mario, Manchester City’s Bernardo Silva, and Valencia’s young striker Goncalo Guedes.

-Meanwhile, the U.S. featured virtual youngsters with DeAndre Yedlin (24), Matt Miazga (22), John Brooks (24), Eric Lichaj (28), and Danny Williams (28) in the backfield, Tyler Adams (18), Weston McKennie (19), Kellyn Acosta (22), and Juan Agudelo (24) in the midfield, C.J.
-Sapong (28) up front, and Ethan Horvath (22) manning the goal as their starting XI.
+Meanwhile, the U.S. featured virtual youngsters with DeAndre Yedlin (24), Matt Miazga (22), John Brooks (24), Eric Lichaj (28), and Danny Williams (28) in the backfield; Tyler Adams (18), Weston McKennie (19), Kellyn Acosta (22), and Juan Agudelo (24) in the midfield; C.J.
+Sapong (28) up front; and Ethan Horvath (22) manning the goal as their starting XI.

-Schalke 04’s McKennie welcomed his international debut with a bang as he scored the first goal of the friendly with a brilliant move in the 21st minute off an equally-brilliant set up by Philadelphia Union’s Sapong.
+Schalke 04’s McKennie welcomed his international debut with a bang as he scored the first goal of the friendly with a brilliant move in the 21st minute off an equally brilliant setup by Philadelphia Union’s Sapong.

 A glimpse into the future ????@WMckennie becomes 3rd youngest #USMNT player to score in his first cap! pic.twitter.com/If9MSLv47R